gggspillai/Throttle-API-PoC/README.md

 http://localhost:3000/throttle/resluts

-The result page of the API is designed to throttle for 3 (LIMIT )requests per sec(COOKIELIFE 6000Ms) Once the API throttles API ‘ll send  status of 429(Too many requests)along with a Retry-after header with a lock period info.
+The result page of the API is designed to throttle for 3 (LIMIT )requests per sec(COOKIELIFE 6000Ms) Once the API throttles API will send  status of 429(Too many requests)along with a Retry-after header with a lock period info.
  The traffic details can be observed in the logs